alreich/alreich.github.io/jupyter_notebooks.md

 # Mathematical / Statistical Topics

-The following provide links to Jupyter Notebooks that I've written on various topics in statistical analysis, machine learning, and data science:
+The following provide links to Jupyter Notebooks that I've written on various topics in statistical analysis, machine learning, and data science.
+There are also some links to related resources farther below (e.g., books on Bayesian data analysis).

 ## [Bayesian Beta-Binomial Example](https://nbviewer.jupyter.org/github/alreich/ipython-notebooks/blob/master/Bayesian_Beta_Binomial_Example.ipynb)